Hysterectomy

-Hysterectomy is the partial or total surgical removal of the uterus.
-It may also involve removal of the cervix, ovaries (oophorectomy), Fallopian tubes (salpingectomy), and other surrounding structures.
-Partial hysterectomies allow for hormone regulation while total hysterectomies do not.

-Usually performed by a gynecologist, a hysterectomy may be total (removing the body, fundus, and cervix of the uterus; often called "complete") or partial (removal of the uterine body while leaving the cervix intact; also called "supracervical").
-Removal of the uterus renders the patient unable to bear children (as does removal of ovaries and fallopian tubes) and has surgical risks as well as long-term effects, so the surgery is normally recommended only when other treatment options are not available or have failed.
+Hysterectomy is the surgical removal of the uterus and cervix.
+Supracervical hysterectomy refers to the removal of the uterus while the cervix is spared.
+These procedures may also involve removal of the ovaries (oophorectomy), fallopian tubes (salpingectomy), and other surrounding structures.
+The terms "partial" or "total" hysterectomy are lay terms that incorrectly describe the addition or omission of oophorectomy at the time of hysterectomy.
+These procedures are usually performed by a gynecologist.
+Removal of the uterus is a form of sterilization, rendering the patient unable to bear children (as does removal of ovaries and fallopian tubes) and has surgical risks as well as long-term effects, so the surgery is normally recommended only when other treatment options are not available or have failed.
 It is the second most commonly performed gynecological surgical procedure, after cesarean section, in the United States.
 Nearly 68 percent were performed for conditions such as endometriosis, irregular bleeding, and uterine fibroids.
-It is expected that the frequency of hysterectomies for non-malignant indications will continue to fall given the development of alternative treatment options.
+It is expected that the frequency of hysterectomies for non-malignant indications will continue to fall, given the development of alternative treatment options.